 Expertise and Insight:

-• Provides startups with critical insights necessary for making well-informed decisions during the development process.
+Provides startups with critical insights necessary for how to build an MVP app during the development process.

 Partnership Model: